My new book Through the Thought Clouds is now available!

 Mira(cle)Doodles by elinap

-NOTE These tips apply to hardcover editions of The Four Phases of Creativity – If you have purchased a paperback, please test out your pens and markers on the last page of your book to see if they are good to go!
+Please, always test out your pens and markers on the last page of your book to see if they bleed through or otherwise feel unsuitable!

 Tips for Making Notes